jarmokivekas/printer/doc/Projectlog.md

 	};

 From what I've gathered the literal binary notation starting with 0b used above is not actually standard C. Avr-gcc however supports it, and using it in this case is very convenient.

+While it could be more automated, the process described above is simple enough that it can be easily repeated if the need for a new iteration of the font emerges or more symbols are to be added.

+-jarmo